KDE/digikam-doc/maintenance_tools/maintenance_metadata.rst

 .. note::

-    As synchronization is a time consuming process, especially when metadata are written in files, it's a good idea to restrict the job to certain albums or tags.
+    As synchronization is a time consuming process, especially when metadata are written to files, it's a good idea to restrict the job to certain albums or tags.

-The synchronization depends of the settings from :menuselection:`Settings --> Configure digiKam...` and **Metadata** page.
-All these settings is described in :ref:`the dedicated section <metadata_settings>` from **Setup Application**.
+The synchronization depends on the settings from :menuselection:`Settings --> Configure digiKam... --> Metadata page`.
+All these settings are described in :ref:`this section <metadata_settings>` of this manual.

-While the metadata synchronizer process is under progress, as the process may take much time and digiKam cannot be used, a non modal dialog appear to make sure that no database corruption occurs.
+The metadata synchronizer process may take a significant amount of time, all the while constantly accessing the digiKam database.
+To make sure that no database corruption occurs a non-modal dialog appears and digiKam cannot be used until the process completes.

 .. figure:: images/maintenance_metadata_process.webp
     :alt: